 However, Mark Ten’s commercial failure also had the more profound effect of holing Jaguar below the waterline; the loss of revenue and its failure to amortise Lyons’ huge investment into the programme would starve Jaguar of much-needed cash-flow, a sizeable factor which lead to the ill-starred merger with BMC in 1966.

-There is a very strong case to be made that Jaguar never recovered from the reversal of fortunes the failure of Zenith engendered.
-Its failure and the losses it incurred meant Jaguar spent the entire decade that followed making do and mending, instead of investing in future prosperity.
-How ironic, given that throughout the decade, Mark Ten was the finest saloon Jaguar made.
+There is a very strong case to be made that Jaguar never recovered from the reversal of fortunes the failure of the Mark Ten engendered.
+This, and the losses it incurred meant Jaguar spent the entire decade that followed making do and mending, instead of investing in future prosperity.
+How ironic, given that throughout the decade, it was probably the finest saloon Jaguar made.

 It is said that all leaders require an monument to their ambitions and that its construction usually precipitates a fall.
 After all, once a Zenith is attained, the only way is down.